Actions

 Leet-Type Toggle

-This action is useful when attached to a hotkey trigger so you can activate it on/off easily while being annoying in your favorite online game.
+This action is useful when attached to a hotkey trigger so you can toggle it on/off easily while being annoying in your favorite online game. (see Fun Stuff for more about Leet-Type)